emad-elsaid/emad-elsaid.github.io/_posts/2021-05-31-linux named pipes.md

           product: Microsoft PS/2-style Mouse
 ```

-You notice there is indentation in the first line and you want to remove it so you can pipe this output to a command that trim the spaces like `awk '{$1=$1};1'`
+You notice there is indentation in every line and you want to remove it so you can pipe this output to a command that trim the spaces like `awk '{$1=$1};1'`

 ```bash
 lshw | grep product | awk '{$1=$1};1'